wp-plugins/auctioninc-shippingcalc-for-woocommerce/readme.txt

 * All accessorial carrier charges supported
 * Offer pickup or delivery based on zip code range

-There are many available plug-ins to help merchants ship their orders, but none with the capabilities we offer with our WooCommerce ShippingCalc Plug-In,powered by AuctionInc's patented shipping rate engine.
+There are many available plug-ins to help merchants with shipping, but none with the capabilities we offer with our WooCommerce ShippingCalc Plug-In, powered by AuctionInc's patented shipping rate engine.
 "Take the guess out of shipping", so the shipping prices quoted to your customers are accurate based on your unique business needs.

-This plugin requires the WooCommerce e-commerce plugin.
+This plugin requires the WooCommerce e-commerce plugin as well as a subscription to AuctionInc.

 == Installation ==